Elisabeth Jäger: Personal life

 Martin Jäger died in 2000.
 Elisabeth Jäger had two daughters, as well as grandchildren and great grandchildren.
 She died in June 2019 at the age of 94.

-Honour
+Honours

 On 13 June 2008 Minister-President Platzeck conferred on Elisabeth Jäger the Order of Merit of Brandenburg in recognition of her consistent public opposition to political amnesia in respect of the twentieth century dictatorships.